damianofiorillo/Neutrino_Decay_Data/README.md

 ## Contents
 ```
    README.md               The file that you are reading
-   ImportContours.ipnyb    Notebook to import and plot pre-computed contours of neutrino lifetimes
+   ImportContours.ipnyb    Notebook to import and plot pre-computed contours of lifetimes
-   PlottingScript.ipnyb    Notebook to extract contours of neutrino lifetimes and make Figs. 5, 6 of the paper
+   PlottingScript.ipnyb    Notebook to extract contours of lifetimes
-   digitized_contours/     Contains the 95% C.L. pre-computed contours of $\tau_3/m_3$ vs.~$\tau_2/m_2$
+   digitized_contours/     Contains the 95% C.L. pre-computed contours of lifetimes
       diffuse_contours/    Bounds extracted from the diffuse neutrino flux
       ngc1068_contours/    Bounds extracted from the neutrino flux from NGC1068
-   likelihood_data/        Contains the pre-compute likelihood from which to derive lifetime contours
+   likelihood_data/        Contains the pre-computed likelihood function
       diffuse_likelihood/  Likelihood for the diffuse neutrino flux
       ngc1068_likelihood/  Likelihood for the neutrino flux from NGC1068
 ```